renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: keyboard_focus boolean

-   If true, the default, this button can be focused using the keyboard focus mechanism, if it can be focused at all.
-If false, the keyboard focus mechanism will skip this button.
+   If True, the default, this button can be focused using the keyboard focus mechanism, if it can be focused at all.
+If False, the keyboard focus mechanism will skip this button.
 (The keyboard focus mechanism is used by keyboards and keyboard-like devices, such as joypads.)